-Can you believe we’re already halfway through 2019?
-This is the perfect opportunity to center ourselves and refocus our attention on things that matter.
-Graduations, weddings and vacations can quickly occupy our calendars and our credit cards.
-With so much action taking place, now is the perfect time to take a pause for a quick mid-year credit check-in.
-While the feeling of gifting and relaxing gives us the boost of positive energy that our minds crave, let’s not abandon our credit scores or long-term goals in the process.
+Can you believe we’re already halfway through 2020?
+With our current chain of events, now is the perfect time to take a pause for a quick mid-year credit check-in.
+No matter what has happened, let’s not abandon our credit scores or long-term goals in the process.

-Here are a few reminders to keep things on track while enjoying the events summer has to offer.
+Here are a few reminders to keep things on track while making the best out of what the remainder of the year can bring.

 Review all credit reports for errors